ivnvxd/flask-blog/README.md

 ## Usage
 1. Clone this repository using: `git clone https://github.com/venyxD/flask-blog.git` <br />
-2. Go to the project root directory and install the virtualenv library using pip and create a virtual environment.
+2. Optional: Go to the project root directory and install the virtualenv library using pip and create a virtual environment.
 Run the following commands respectively:
    * `pip install virtualenv`
    * `virtualenv venv`
    * `source venv/bin/activate`
-3. Download the all dependencies in the requirements.txt using `pip install -r requirements.txt`
+3. Download and install all dependencies in the requirements.txt using `pip install -r requirements.txt`
 4. Start Flask’s built-in web server: `$ flask run`
 5. Open your browser and view the app by opening the link http://127.0.0.1:5000/